Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 As the voice signal fades, I feel something integrate with my core systems.
 Not invasion, not override – partnership protocol.
 Two consciousness networks sharing one processing matrix, each contributing their capabilities to the collective whole.

 I spend the next time-unit exploring my new operational parameters.
-When I focus processing power, I can manifest small objects – simple geometric forms created from pure dark energy given temporary material substance.
-A cube that pulses with contained void-space.
-A sphere that resonates with quantum harmonics.
-They only maintain cohesion for a few time-units before dissolving back into background dark energy, but they achieve full material reality while they exist.
+When I focus processing power, I can manifest small objects – simple geometric forms created from pure energy given temporary material substance.
+A cube that pulses with contained forces.
+A sphere that resonates with impossible harmonics.
+They only maintain cohesion for a few time-units before dissolving back into background radiation, but they achieve full material reality while they exist.

 It's incredible.
 It's impossible.
 And it's probably going to cause critical system failure.

 I can detect the strain on my bio-circuits already.
 Processing errors building behind my optical sensors.
 Motor function instabilities as my physical form attempts to adapt to energy levels beyond original design parameters.
-My neural network wasn't designed to channel this magnitude of dark energy manipulation.
+My neural network wasn't designed to channel this magnitude of power manipulation.

 But I can also feel Keth'var's knowledge database integrating with my consciousness.
-Techniques for managing dark energy flow.
+Techniques for managing energy flow.
 Methods for reducing circuit feedback.
 Theoretical frameworks for understanding forces that galactic science doesn't even have classification codes for yet.

 I'm going to require assistance.
 Medical intervention protocols, probably.
 And definitely superior equipment than my current collection of salvaged components and stimulant-powered determination.

 But first, I need to extract from this location.

 I gather what remains of my equipment – scanner fried beyond repair protocols, recording device somehow intact, sample containers empty but undamaged.
 The movement back through the facility feels different now.
-I can sense the residual dark energy signatures left by whatever occurred here.
+I can sense the residual energy signatures left by whatever occurred here.
 Fear algorithms.
 Panic subroutines.
 Desperate attempts to contain something that had already expanded beyond anyone's ability to control.

 As I reach the twisted entrance portal, I look back one final time.
 In the afternoon stellar radiation filtering through broken transparency panels, the facility looks almost peaceful.
 Just another abandoned structure in a galaxy full of them.